samjones00/docs/docs/ormlite/installation.md

 Please raise support questions on [StackOverflow](https://stackoverflow.com/questions/ask?tags=servicestack,ormlite-servicestack) or [ServiceStack/Discuss](https://github.com/ServiceStack/Discuss/discussions/categories/q-a) for best chance to reach community users.

-## Quick install in ASP .NET Core Apps with mix
+## Quick install in ASP .NET Core with mix

 The quickest way to install OrmLite in existing ASP .NET Core projects is to [mix in](/mix-tool) the desired RDBMS provider which both installs the required NuGet package and creates a [Modular Startup](/modular-startup) configuration all setup to read your App's configured RDBMS connection string for instant utility: